 In smaller or enclosed spaces, it’s important to draw the eye through simple, enticing design.

 Long lasting plants such as Verbena Bonariensis add height and can be contained in small areas with flowers lasting from May through to the winter.
 Often a combination of hard landscaping, such as stone and brick, with bold, architectural planting, works best.

 A terrace planted with a pair of large olive trees and a vibrant herb bed for example, will make more impact than a mass of overplanting.
 If your garden looks out onto a side return, consider painting the wall white to reflect the light and increase a sense of space.

 Length will draw the eye, so try to site a standout plant, sculpture or small water feature towards the end of your space.
-Consider incorporating fixed seating, such as a banquette running along an external wall, to instantly increase the useable space, making sure the spot receives sunshine.
+Consider incorporating fixed seating, such as a banquette seating running along an external wall, to instantly increase the useable space, making sure the spot receives sunshine.

 How do you make a small garden look nice?

 Use planting to soften hard features.
 In smaller spaces, a sculpted, streamlined look can work best, such as stone paved terraces, or other materials, whether brick or paint, that that reference the property, combining inside with outside.
 But counteracting these hard materials with a mixture of clipped and more whimsical planting will soften the edges and add texture and interest.
 Make sure you know where the sun rises and sets in your garden so that you can plant accordingly.

-Balconies and roof terraces can benefit from simple planting too.
-Prioritise space for sitting or dining and avoid overcrowding with too many varying pot shapes and sizes – aim instead for one or two statement pieces, such as a pair of bay trees or a sumptuous window box of favourite blooms, be they geraniums, hydrangeas, or overflowing campanulas.
+Balconies and roof gardens can benefit from simple planting, too.
+Prioritise space for sitting or dining and avoid overcrowding with too many varying pot shapes and sizes – aim instead for one or two statement pieces, such as a pair of bay trees or a sumptuous window box of favorite blooms, be they geraniums, hydrangeas, or overflowing campanulas.
 Finally, invest in some simple but effective lighting for small spaces to enhance appeal and increase the sense of space.

-'Small gardens look great with just a few key elements that link the whole space together.
-This may be through the use of repeating an accent colour or a plant.
-Sometimes I choose a cushion fabric and then repeat its colour through the planting.
-Clipped box can be used as an all year structural plant, while Zantedeschia thrive in city gardens in small amounts of shade and add a lush feel to the garden,’ says Sean Butler, Cube 1994 Ltd.
+'Small gardens look great with just a few key elements that link the whole space together,' says ,' says Sean Butler, Cube 1994 Ltd. 'This may be through the use of repeating an accent color or a plant.
+Sometimes I choose a cushion fabric and then repeat its color through the planting.
+Clipped box can be used as an all year structural plant, while Zantedeschia thrive in city gardens in small amounts of shade and add a lush feel to the garden.'